 If the primary input is missing, or if any secondary input frame rates are incompatible with the primary input (for example an input of 1080i/59 is incompatible with an input of 1080i/50), the trace applications will function but might have reduced trace quality.

 Multi-Input Applications

 In using applications with multiple inputs, there are some limitations.
-Because multiple inputs work only with SDI inputs, the IP input applications are not applicable.
 Several applications work only with the chosen primary channel.

 Primary-only applications: